Wednesday, December 19, 2012

 Dumplings or stuffed pasta

-Your option is to bring and/or make something safe.
-If you bring a dessert, keep it well away from any allergenic foods and keep it well-covered until serving time.
+Sometimes the best thing you can do is to bring a dessert.
+If you go this route, keep it away from any allergenic foods and keep it well-covered until serving time.
 Serve your allergic family members first to avoid cross-contact.

 If you are not a dessert person, bring some Oreos or some other safe store-bought treat for your child.
 You can always offer a special treat later at home.
 That was my method when my daughter was younger and it worked.
 Let them know there is a pot of gold for them at the end of the rainbow later on and bring something extra to tide them over during the party—you won’t regret it!
 Here’s a link to some supermarket treats safe for nut allergies.